NXPNFCProject/NFC_NCIHAL_docs/CTS_VTS_Readme.txt

 	10.Foreground override payment services
 	11.Foreground override non-payment services
 	12.Dynamic Payment AIDS
         13.Payment prefix AIDs
 	14.Payment prefix AIDs 2
 	15.Other prefix AIDs
 	16.Conflicting non-payment prefix AIDs
+	17.Off-host service -> if UICC Presence UICC AID will be registered in routing table and transaction will happen to off host else Tx will happen to on-host
+	18.On and off-host services
+	19.Large number of AIDs

 II.
-For following test cases which needs off-host used DEFAULT_AID_ROUTE set to 0x02(UICC)
+For following test case to check the overflow handling in MW, set DEFAULT_AID_ROUTE to 0x02(UICC) or 0x01(eSE) in config
-	1.Off-host service
-	2.On and off-host services
-    3.Large number of AIDs
+        1.Large number of AIDs

-	If you require to validate the above tests by setting OFF-HOST as eSE use DEFAULT_OFFHOST_ROUTE=0x01 (Where Default value is 0x02 UICC) and DEFAULT_AID_ROUTE = 0x01(eSE)

 -----------------------------------
 Execution of VTS Tests